ajrisylhasi/QuestionaireApp/Tests.md

-# Tests will be run and file will be updated once an early version of the app is available.
+# Tests will be run and file will be updated once an early version of the app is available and running.

 ## The following table will contain details about tests run by each admin: